 If sildenafil is taken in combination with recreational drugs, particularly cocaine, there is an increased risk of adverse effects, particularly prolonged painful erections, which can lead to permanent damage to the penis (priapism).

 Sildenafil is not available legally in the UK without a doctor's prescription, except from some specialist pharmacies.
 Our doctors issue electronic prescriptions, which are sent direct to our UK pharmacy for dispensing and posting.

 The 'Patient Information Leaflet' supplied with the medication must be read before taking tablets.Start order

 Why must I see a doctor before starting sildenafil?

 ED increases with age affecting up to 40% of fifty year olds and it is also common in younger men.
-In some cases ED is a sign of impaired circulation, high blood pressure, or cholesterol, or diabetes, or other medical conditions.
+In some cases ED is associated with high blood pressure or cholesterol, poor circulation, obesity, lack of exercise, smoking and diabetes, and these are also risk factors for heart disease and stroke.
 Men with ED need to be examined and tested before starting treatment.
 It is fine to obtain repeat supplies of sildenafil online, but this does not replace a face-to-face visit to a doctor.

 What is the difference between sildenafil and Viagra?